-To show the preparative utility of the strategy, a gram-scale reaction was carried out to afford the desired product 4 without a significant decrease in efficiency (Scheme 2A).
-The most important application is that it provides an opportunity to generate other valuable chiral $\alpha$ -tertiary N-arylamine building blocks.
-For example, the carboamination product 4 was easily converted into chiral 1,4-diamine 61 and $\gamma$ -amino amide 62 through straightforward reduction or hydrolysis of the cyano group (Scheme 2B).
-Moreover, the carboamination product 49 was successfully transformed into $\alpha$ -amino aldehyde 63 via a simple reduction of the amide moiety.
-The further reduction of the aldehyde moiety of 63 led to chiral 1,2-amino alcohol 64 in good efficiency.
-To further showcase the synthetic potential, a Wittig reaction of 63 afforded a carbon chain-elongated building block 65.
+To show the preparative utility of the strategy, a gramscale reaction was carried out to afford the desired product 4 without a significant decrease in efficiency (Scheme 2a).
+The most important application was the provision of an opportunity to generate other valuable chiral α -tertiary N-arylamine building blocks.
+For example, the carboamination product 4 was easily converted into chiral 1,4-diamine 61 and γ -amino amide 62 through straightforward reduction or hydrolysis of the cyano group (Scheme 2b).
+Moreover, the carboamination product 49 was successfully transformed into α -amino aldehyde 63 via a simple reduction of the amide moiety.
+Further reduction of the aldehyde moiety of 63 led to chiral 1,2-amino alcohol 64 in good efficiency.
+To further showcase the synthetic potential, we performed a Wittig reaction of 63, which afforded a carbon chain-elongated building block 65.
 Notably, no apparent loss of enantiopurity was observed during all the transformations.
-Collectively, these results demonstrate the practicality of this methodology in synthesizing other $\alpha$ -tertiary N-arylamine building blocks.
+Collectively, these results demonstrated the practicality of this methodology in synthesizing other α -tertiary N-arylamine building blocks.